microsoft/azure-health-data-services-toolkit/samples/MemoryCacheAndBlobProvider/README.md

 # Using In-Memory and Azure cache for Blob Storage

 This sample will show you how you can access the Azure resources with the SDK.
-Custom operations and solutions built with this SDK usually need access to Azure resources - from interacting with your FHIR service to Azure Blob store and cache the data.
+Custom operations and solutions built with this SDK usually need access to Azure resources - from interacting with your FHIR service to Azure Blob to store and cache the data.

-Storing and reading the data from In Memory Cache will imporve the overall performance of the application.
+Storing and reading the data from in-memory cache will improve the overall performance of the application.

-Here, we'll cover how we can use in memory caching technique  methods and to cache the pipline output data to Blob on Azure.
+Here, we'll cover how we can use in-memory caching technique methods and to cache the pipeline output data to Blob on Azure.

 ## Concepts

 This sample provides easy configuration to cache the pipeline data to in-memory and on Azure Blob.
-We follow the best practices and allow you to use `Azure Cache for Blob`, which combines with In-memory caching techinque.
+This sample will show how to use `Azure Cache for Blob` and combines with in-memory caching techinque.

 ## Prerequisites